pkabelka/audio-steganography/README.md

 This repository contains a Python library for coding and decoding arbitrary data into cover WAV audio files using the implemented steganography methods.

+Czech translation of this README can be found in [README-CZ.md](README-CZ.md).

 ## Prerequisites

 - Python 3.8 or *later*